-The Louisiana minimum wage will not change in 2020.
+The Louisiana minimum wage will not change in 2022 as of yet.
 However, it almost did.
 In early 2018, the Louisiana State Senate voted down a bill that would have increased the state minimum wage above the current federal wage.
 The bill proposed raising the minimum wage to $8 an hour in 2019 and $8.50 in 2020, but was voted down after business interest groups voiced displeasure.

 Right now, there are no plans to increase the Louisiana minimum wage.
 Louisiana remains just one of five states that have never adopted a state minimum wage.
 This means that the state defaults to whatever the federal minimum wage is.

 How should small business owners prepare for changes to the minimum wage?

 While there are no plans in the immediate future for the Louisiana minimum wage to change, advocates across the state are lobbying for it.
 Eventually, the federal minimum wage will also likely increase, so it’s good to be prepared for what this might mean for your business.